-When the original destination is: The Available Intercept Destination is: Wired Extension (PT/SLT/SIP Extension/ T1-OPX) PS Fax Unit The destination assigned to the original extension.
-12.1.1 PBX Configuration-[4-1-1] Extension-Wired Extension-Extension Settings-Intercept Destination → Intercept Destination-When called party does not answer-Day, Lunch, Break, Night → Intercept Destination-When Called Party is Busy 12.2.1 PBX Configuration-[4-2-1] Extension-Portable Station-Extension Settings-Intercept Destination → Intercept Destination-When called party does not answer-Day, Lunch, Break, Night → Intercept Destination-When called party does not answer-Day, Lunch, Break, Night → Intercept Destination-When called party does not answer-Day, Lunch, Break, Night → Intercept Destination-When Called Party is Busy
+When the original destination is: The Available Intercept Destination is: Wired Extension (PT/SLT/SIP Extension) PS The destination assigned to the original extension.
+12.1.1 PBX Configuration-[4-1-1] Extension-Wired Extension-Extension Settings-Intercept Destination → Intercept Destination-When called party does not answer-Day, Lunch, Break, Night → Intercept Destination-When Called Party is Busy 12.2.1 PBX Configuration-[4-2-1] Extension-Portable Station-Extension Settings-Intercept Destination → Intercept Destination-When called party does not answer-Day, Lunch, Break, Night → Intercept Destination-When Called Party is Busy

 When the original destination is: The Available Intercept Destination is: ICD Group The ICD Group Overflow destination assigned to the group. (→ 10.1.5 ICD Group Features-Overflow) → 11.5.1 PBX Configuration-[3-5-1] Group-Incoming Call Distribution Group-Group Settings-Overflow No Answer-◆ Time out & Manual Queue Redirection-Destination-Day, Lunch, Break, Night UM Group The destination assigned to the first extension of the UM group.
-VM Group (DTMF/DPT) The destination assigned to the first extension of the VM group. • DISA" If all DISA ports are busy when a call is made using DISA, one of the following can be selected through system programming: Disable: Busy tone is sent to the caller.
+VM Group (DTMF/DPT) The destination assigned to the first extension of the VM group. • DISA1 If all DISA ports are busy when a call is made using DISA, one of the following can be selected through system programming: Disable: Busy tone is sent to the caller.
 When using an analog CO line, a ringback tone is sent.
 Operator: The call will be redirected to the operator.
-AA-0, AA-9: The call will be redirected to the destination assigned to that AA number. → 13.3.1 PBX Configuration-[5-3-1] Optional Device-Voice Message-DISA System-Option 1-◆ DISA Intercept-Intercept when all DISA ports are busy PS Ring Group External Pager (TAFAS) Other PBX Extension (TIE with no PBX Code) Not assignable (Intercept Routing is not available.)
+AA-0, AA-9: The call will be redirected to the destination assigned to that AA number. → 13.3.1 PBX Configuration-[5-3-1] Optional Device-Voice Message-DISA System-Option 1-◆ DISA Intercept-Intercept when all DISA ports are busy PS Ring Group External Pager (TAFAS) Analog/ISDN Remote Maintenance Other PBX Extension (TIE with no PBX Code) Not assignable (Intercept Routing is not available.)